- An estimated 90,000 packages disappear daily in New York City alone

 What Do You Do If Someone Steals Your Package?

-You’ll need to act quick to make an effort to retrieve the package.
+You’ll need to act quickly to make an effort to retrieve the package.
 Begin by checking your shipping carriers' tracking information to confirm if your ordered shipment was delivered successfully.

 If your package was delivered successfully but stolen by porch pirates, you have several options.